A-03991

 Plain Language

-AI, algorithm, or software tools used in utilization review or management must not replace or supplant health care provider decision making.
-The tool may inform or support decisions, but the final clinical judgment must remain with a human provider.
-This is a general prohibition against full automation of clinical decisions in the utilization review context.
+AI, algorithmic, or software tools used in utilization review must not replace or supplant the judgment of health care providers.
+The tool may inform or assist the decision-making process, but the final clinical decision must remain with a human health care provider.
+This is a general prohibition that operates alongside the more specific medical necessity review requirement in subsection (b).

 Statutory Text